Secunderabad

 Geographically divided from Hyderabad by the Hussain Sagar lake, Secunderabad is no longer a separate municipal unit and has become part of Hyderabad's Greater Hyderabad Municipal Corporation.
 Both cities are collectively known as Hyderabad and together form the sixth-largest metropolis in India.
 Being one of the largest cantonments in India, Secunderabad has a large presence of army and air force personnel.
+Secunderabad also has a large number of lakes, with the northern part of the Hussain Sagar Lake being a part of the city and Fox Sagar Lake being the largest lake in Secunderabad.
+The city also houses the famous Ramoji Film City.